RedisLabs/redislabs-docs/content/modules/enterprise-capabilities.md

 | [RedisGears]({{<relref "/modules/redisgears">}}) | &#x2705; Yes | &#x274c; No |
 | [RedisAI]({{<relref "/modules/redisai">}})       | &#x2705; Yes | &#x274c; No |

 [^4]: Redis Enterprise Software supports all Redis Stack capabilities.
-You can combine any  module part of Redis Stack.
+You can combine any  supportd module, except for RedisGraph.
 ## Module feature support

 The following tables show feature support for each Redis module.